bertkdowns/pyomo-replace/paper/paper.md

 This article introduces a new method to fully define an equation-oriented model.
 We propose that this method will simplify the process of squaring, initialising, and scaling a model.
 Our library, pyomo-replace, demonstrates some advantages of this approach in the Pyomo and IDAES [@miller2018next] ecosystem, and the Ahuora Platform provides a case study of this approach in a graphical application.

-# Background on Equation-Oriented Modelling
+## Background on Equation Oriented Modelling

 Fundamentally, an Equation-Oriented Model is simply a set of mathematical equations, optionally with an objective function [@biegler2010nonlinear].